One Conceptualization of Distributive Laws

 error! foo-bar returned bad response

 In order to do this, we need to be able to tell when two messages were logged with the same middleware.
-Since middleware is of type String -> String
+Since middleware is of type String -> String, this amounts to asking for an Eq (String -> String) instance.2

 Little remark.
 In reality we’d probably want to allow for logging middleware of type